 If you know that you have credit issues, such as previous short sales, foreclosures, or bankruptcies, it is best to begin the process as early as possible.
-Underwriting guidelines continue to change regarding waiting periods required after experiencing one of these events and you definitely will want to know whether sufficient time has passed before you begin your home search.
+However, underwriting guidelines regarding waiting periods required after experiencing one of these events continue to change.
+Therefore, you will want to know whether sufficient time has passed before you begin your home search.
 (See our related blog on FNMA guideline changes.)

-If you have not looked at your credit in a while, you should obtain a credit report before you begin looking for a home.
-Even if you think your credit is good, I have seen many instances where the borrower had no idea about some of the derogatory information being reported on their credit.
+If you have not looked at your credit in a while, you should obtain a credit report before looking for a home.
+Even if you think your credit is good, I have seen many instances where the borrower had no idea about some derogatory information being reported on their credit.

-If there are errors on your credit report you will need time to make corrections before buying your home.
+If there are errors on your credit report, you will need time to make corrections before buying your home.
 If you have previously disputed items on your credit, those “disputes” often remain on the credit report for a long time, even after the dispute has been resolved.
-Many loan programs will require that the credit report does not contain disputed items.
+Many loan programs will require that the credit report not contain disputed items.
 This is another instance where you will need time to make these corrections.
-Sometimes removing disputed items can change credit scores, so you will not know your true score until corrections are made.
-By getting pre-approved early, the lender will run your credit, and most likely will be able to assist you with expediting any corrections needed.
+Sometimes removing disputed items can change credit scores, so you will not know your accurate score until corrections are made.
+By getting pre-approved early, the lender will run your credit and most likely be able to assist you with expediting any necessary modifications.

-Many people simply procrastinate the pre-approval process either because they feel they are not ready for it or it will require too much time.
-And let’s be honest – it’s a lot more fun to go out and look at homes than digging through your tax returns, pay stubs and bank statements to provide accurate information to the lender.
-For working couples, taking the time off work to go sit with a lender may not be possible.
+Many procrastinate the pre-approval process either because they feel they are not ready for it or because it will require too much time.
+And let’s be honest – it’s a lot more fun to go out and look at homes than digging through your tax returns, pay stubs, and bank statements to provide accurate information to the lender.
+In addition, for working couples, taking time off work to sit with a lender may not be possible.

-At Marimark Mortgage, we strive to make this process as stress free as possible.
-We go through the loan application over the phone with borrowers and obtain their documents electronically.
-After hours evening and weekend appointments are also available.
-Within less than 1 hour, you will have your pre-approval and a letter will be sent directly to your real estate agent.
+At Marimark Mortgage, we strive to make this process as stress-free as possible.
+First, we go through the loan application over the phone with borrowers and obtain their documents electronically.
+After-hours evening and weekend appointments are also available.
+Then, within less than 1 hour, you will have your pre-approval, and a letter will be sent directly to your real estate agent.

 It’s Never Too Early

 I recently worked with a borrower who first came to me almost four years earlier!
 They knew they had some credit issues and wanted to plan accordingly.
-As a result of patience and planning, they were in a position to get the best rates possible as they worked on their credit, saved for a 20 percent down payment, maintained consistent steady employment and income, and knew that they were ready.
+As a result of patience and planning, they got the best rates possible as they worked on their credit, saved for a 20 percent down payment, maintained consistent, steady employment and income, and knew they were ready.